rxOred/rxored.github.io/index.md

 - working on zkz, zkinject and Lib.
 - trying to build sri lanka's first known hackerspace - SiliconCemetery
 - building a web application for SiliconCemetery with few other people (status - UI design is done)
-- working on an efficient terminal user interface for zkz debugger and implementing cde injection and elf reconstruction
+- working on an efficient terminal user interface for zkz debugger and implementing runtime code injection and elf reconstruction

 ### Support or Contact